BSalita/SH_Bidding/FAQ.md

 ### Do you have a roadmap?
 Yes.
 The roadmap includes:
 1. Research and data collection.
-2. Development of deterministic and neural network components.
+2. Development of deterministic methods.
-3. Testing and validation against human experts.
+3. Testing and validation against real-world results.
 4. Iterative improvement based on feedback.
 5. Public release and community engagement.

-### What are the prerequisites?
-- Knowledge of bridge rules and strategies.
-- Understanding of AI and machine learning principles.
-- Access to computing resources for development and testing.

 ### What is the current status?
-The project is currently in the development phase, focusing on building and testing the core algorithms.
+The project is in the final phase which is making the bidding table complete and accurate.

 ## Open Source and Collaboration

 ### Where is the source code?
-The source code will be hosted on a public repository (e.g., GitHub).
-The exact URL will be shared upon completion of the core components.
+The source code will be posted as the different components near completion, estimating April 2025.

 ### Is it open source?
-Yes, the project will be open-source to encourage collaboration and transparency.
+Yes, the project will be open-source (MIT license) for the community of developers and game researchers.

 ### Is the data open source?
-Yes, datasets curated for the project will be made available under an appropriate open-source license.
+Yes, datasets curated for the project will be made available.

 ### What is needed to complete the project?
+- Completion and vetting of the bidding table.
 - Additional data for training and testing.
 - Collaboration with bridge experts.
 - Community contributions for further testing and validation.

 ### How can I contribute?
 You can contribute by:
+- Contributing to code development and documentation.
 - Providing bridge-related datasets.
 - Offering expertise in bridge strategies.
 - Testing the system and providing feedback.
-- Contributing to code development and documentation.

 ## Technical Details

 ### What are the hardware requirements for the project?
-- A modern computer with GPU support for neural network training.
-- Sufficient RAM and storage for handling datasets and computations.
+To replicate the entire pipeline requires a beefy computer system preferably with 512GB of RAM and 2TB of fast storage.
+Possibly a more modest system can be used, one having less 64GB of memory, if the CPU and disk I/O is very fast and the developer can wait a week to replicate results.
+The actual system used for development is a Dell R630 system with dual Intel Xeons (12 cores), 1.5TB of RAM (sic) and dual 2TB SATA SSDs in RAID 0.
+While this may appear to be a daunting piece of hardware, it's less than the price of a high-end GPU and easily obtainable on eBay.
+No GPU is needed in the current phase of the project.

 ### What is the bidding table?
-A structured representation of possible bids and their meanings in the context of bridge strategies.
+A structured representation of all known auction sequences broken down by individual bids and their criteria.

 ### What is a bidding expression list?
-A list of predefined expressions used to encode and interpret bidding actions.
+A list of predefined expressions, datatype string, used to encode and interpret bidding actions e.g. 1NT is `['Balanced', 'HCP >= 15', 'HCP <= 17']`.

 ### What is a bidding vocabulary list?
-A comprehensive list of terms, conventions, and signals used in bridge bidding.
+A comprehensive list of terms, datatype string, commonly used in bridge bidding. e.g. Balanced, HCP, Rebiddable_C.

 ## Superhuman Performance

 ### In what way is the project superhuman now?
 The system demonstrates:
 - Superior consistency compared to human players.
-- Ability to analyze vast datasets beyond human capacity.
+- Ability to leverage information in vast datasets beyond human capacity.
+- Employ sophisticated statistical methods to select efficient bids.
 - Enhanced strategic reasoning in complex bidding scenarios.

 ### Why do you think the project will result in a superhuman AI?
-By combining the strengths of deterministic logic and neural networks, the system is expected to:
+By combining the strengths of deterministic logic and statistical methods, the system is expected to:
-- Exploit subtle patterns and strategies overlooked by humans.
+- Exploit subtle patterns and strategies unattainable by humans.
-- Continuously improve through reinforcement learning.
+- Continuously improve through feedback.
 - Offer unparalleled consistency and accuracy.

 ### Can an AI really bid better than a human?